cokenol/dev-asmt-rock-paper-scissors/README.md

 <!-- Execution Instructions -->
 ## Execution Instructions
 ### Test
-  `rspec spec --format documentation` in the terminal to run the tests written and its results
+  Run the tests and view its results
+  `rspec`

 ### Run the game
-  `ruby lib/interface.rb` in the terminal to start the command line game
+  Start the command line game
+  `ruby lib/app.rb`